Nordgaren/Unpack-Dark-Souls-For-Modding-CSharp/README.md

 **[thefifthmatt](https://github.com/thefifthmatt)** for suggesting how to make the unapacker faster.

 ### Patch Notes
+##V 1.3
+* updated the way situations are handled.
+Properly detects if game is unpacked but not patched, etc.
 ## V 1.2
 * Warns user if their Dark Souls folder is read only, which requires them to run as admin, instead of getting stuck at "Preparing to unpack"
 ## V 1.1